Basic Time Complexity

 and j

-You might say that the inner for loop doesn't iterate through the entire array and may return early, so the actual execution count of the algorithm should be less than .
+You might say that the inner for loop does not traverse the entire array and may return early, so the actual number of executions of the algorithm should be less than .
 Is the time complexity still ?

 Yes, it is still .
-As mentioned before, Big O notation is an estimate and does not require exact calculations.
-For different inputs, the actual execution count of the algorithm may indeed be less than , but we don't need to worry about that.
+As mentioned before, Big O notation is an estimation and does not require exact calculation.
+For different inputs, the actual execution count of the algorithm will indeed be less than , but we don't need to be concerned with that.

 Example Four, Time Complexity , Space Complexity :